michaelito80us/cursor-pm/xnotes/notepads/workflow-agile.md

    - STOP all other work until PRD is `status: approved`

 2. AFTER PRD approval ONLY: Create `.ai/arch.md`

+   - Can't start ARCH until PRD status is not approved
    - Use `.cursor/templates/template-arch.md` exactly
    - MUST include ALL required sections (1-8)
    - MUST include technology table and mermaid diagrams